 OVERVIEW: The Harold Simmons Foundation focuses its grantmaking on Dallas, Texas nonprofits in the areas of education, health care, social welfare, human rights, civic improvement, and culture and arts.

 FUNDING AREAS: Education, health care, social welfare, human rights, civic improvement, culture and arts

-IP TAKE: This is a great local funder for Dallas-area nonprofits to get in touch with because grantmaking is expected to increase following the founder’s passing.
-The grantmaking categories are broad, but the geographic focus is narrow, adding up to a perfect combination for prospective grantees.
+IP TAKE: This is a local funder for Dallas-area nonprofits to get in touch with because grantmaking is expected to increase following the founder’s passing.
+The grantmaking categories are broad, but the geographic focus is narrow.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)